August 21 is World QR Code Day: A Tribute to Masahiro Hara

 Here’s how companies can celebrate:

-Officially hop into the QR code bandwagon by creating your customized, branded QR code with your business logo.
+- Create your branded QR code: Officially hop onto the QR code bandwagon by creating your customized, branded QR code with your business logo.

 Individuals